danfenghong/IEEE_TNNLS_EGU-Net/README.md

 PS: the endmembers (spectral bundles) can be extracted from the original hyperspectral image using the provided Pseudo_endmembers_generation.m function.

 More specifically, for using the proposed network, you first need to download the data from the given link and copy them to "TNNLS_Data".
 If you wanna run the codes in your own data, you need to first extract the endmembers using the provided Pseudo_endmembers_generation.m function and meanwhile generate the corresponding abundances.
-Then, you can further copy them and use them in your proposed networks.
+Then, you can further copy and use them in your proposed networks.

 If you encounter bugs while using this code, please do not hesitate to contact us.